Pharaoh eagle-owl: Distribution and habitat

-The Pharaoh eagle-owl is native to much of northern Africa and the Arabian peninsula.
-In Africa its range extends from Mauritania, Morocco, Algeria and Tunisia in the west, through Mali, Niger and Chad to Libya, Sudan and Egypt.
-It is also known from Saudi Arabia, United Arab Emirates, Qatar, Oman, Israel, Jordan and Iraq.
-It is a vagrant to Senegal.
-Its habitat is mostly open arid country with rocky outcrops, plains, wadis and cliffs.
+The Pharaoh eagle-owl is native to much of arid Northern Africa, including some of the most desolate parts of the central Saharan Desert, where it may be found in Algeria, Chad, Egypt, Eritrea, Libya, Mali, Mauritania, Morocco, Niger, Senegal (vagrant owls), Sudan, Tunisia and Western Sahara.
+Its range extends eastward into the Arabian Peninsula and the Middle East, where it is found in Iran, Iraq, Israel, Jordan, Kuwait, Oman, Palestine, Qatar, Saudi Arabia, Syria and the United Arab Emirates.
+Its preferred habitat is mostly open, barren plains or desert with scattered palms or other endemic plants, where it nests in rocky outcrops, wadis and cliffs.

 Behaviour and ecology

 The Pharaoh eagle-owl is nocturnal and emerges at dusk to hunt over an area of about 5 km2.
-It will feed on any small creatures it can find including mammals, birds, snakes, lizards, beetles and scorpions.
-It perches on an eminence and watches and listens so as to detect moving prey before swooping down on its victim.
+It perches on an eminence and watches and listens to detect moving prey before swooping down on its victim.
+It will feed on any small creatures it can find, but rodents, especially gerbils are favoured prey.
+Other mammals such as bats, desert foxes, and hares are also taken, as well as small birds, snakes, lizards, beetles, and scorpions.
+They occasionally prey on other birds of prey such as barn owls, little owls, and common kestrels.

 This owl is monogamous and forms a lifelong relationship.
-Breeding takes place in late winter and the nest is a scrape in a crevice or among rocks.
+Breeding takes place in late winter; the nest is a scrape in a crevice or among rocks.
 Two eggs are laid and incubated by the female for about 31 days.
-The chicks are fed by both parents and leave the nest at about 20 to 35 days old, but remain reliant on their parents for several more months.
+Both parents feed the chicks and leave the nest at about 20 to 35 days old, but remain reliant on their parents for several more months.